WHAT IS AN EPC?

 The average property in the UK is in bands D-E for both ratings.
 The Certificate includes recommendations on ways to improve the home’s energy efficiency to save you money and help the environment.
 EPCs apply also to commercial buildings and are rated only by Carbon Dioxide emission ratings on a scale of A-G.

-In April 2018 Minimum Energy Efficiency Standards introduced made it a legal requirement for all privately owned properties to have an EPC rating of at least an ‘E’ before they are sold or let.
-The legislation applies to both domestic and commercial properties, although there are some exemptions, for example if a property is a listed building.
+Since April 2018, the Minimum Energy Efficiency Standards (MEES) have required all privately rented properties in England and Wales to have an EPC rating of at least ‘E’ before being sold or let.
+This applies to both domestic and commercial properties, with some exemptions (e.g. listed buildings).

 If you require an EPC you will need an accredited Energy Assessor to conduct an energy assessment.